dasarpai/old.dasarpai.github.io/_gk/2023-07-06-Indian-Constituion-Summary.md

  33 Power of Parliament to modify the rights conferred by this Part in their application to Forces, etc.
  34 Restriction on rights conferred by this Part while martial law is in force in any area.
  35 Legislation to give effect to the provisions of this Part.
-## PART IV: DIRECTIVE PRINCIPLES OF STATE POLICY
+## PART 4: DIRECTIVE PRINCIPLES OF STATE POLICY
  36 Definition.
  37 Application of the principles contained in this Part.
  38 State to secure a social order for the promotion of the welfare of the people.